- Hours of Operation

 - Pet Library

 Medical studies have shown that dental hygiene impacts the long term health of our pets and if dental disease is left untreated can cause serious health issues.
 In severe cases, untreated gum disease can lead to kidney and liver damage.
 A good program of home dental care will also reduce how often your pet's teeth need to be professionally cleaned.
 In most cases an annual exam and regular cleanings are the best prevention against dental disease.

 Our goal is to provide exceptional service with emphasis on client education to define simple preventative maintenance that can easily be done in the home.
 Dental care should start early in your pets life while the teeth and gums are still healthy.
 Starting a dental routine early will also get your pet used to having their teeth cleaned.

-At Oak Grove Animal Hospital we recommend starting getting your pet used to having their teeth cleaned by placing a small amount of toothpaste on your finger and letting your pet lick it off.
+At Raleigh-Durham Veterinary Hospital we recommend starting getting your pet used to having their teeth cleaned by placing a small amount of toothpaste on your finger and letting your pet lick it off.
 The next step is rub your finger inside your pets mouth providing it is safe to do so and your pet will not bite.
 Next you can try using a finger brush and follow the same process.
 Go a slow as you need to do so to make your pet comfortable with this procedure.
 Once your pet lets you brush their teeth using the finger brush you can try using a pet toothbrush or keep using the finger brush if this works for both you and your pet.